What I bought this year at Canada’s largest antique show … and WHAT I PAID for it all!

 Finally, as I often do, I bought a piece of ironstone.
-This is just an inexpensive jug (some of them are hundreds of dollar) for keeping flowers in throughout the summer.
+This is just an inexpensive jug (some of them are hundreds of dollars) for keeping flowers in throughout the summer.
 In the winter, it might graduate to a pot for a tiny countertop Christmas tree.

 And finally (I bought a LOT this sale) …